-Maya told the taxi driver where he should to take her.
+Maya told the taxi driver where he should take her.

 Half an hour later, Maya arrived at Cansu’s place.
-Maya told her best friend everything happened tonight.
-Cansu chose for not giving many comments, not like as usual.
-She just let Maya pouring out her feelings.
-Sometimes tears slipped out from Maya’s eyes but then quickly she wiped them off.
-Several times, there were incoming calls and messages from Barış, made her to turn off her phone.
+Maya told her best friend everything that had happened that night.
+Cansu chose to not comment much, unlike her usual.
+She just let Maya pour out her feelings.
+Sometimes tears slipped out from Maya’s eyes, but she then quickly wiped them off.
+Several times, there were incoming calls and messages from Barış, which made her turn off her phone.
 Double pints of vanilla ice cream accompanied them until past midnight.

 That night Maya was not able to sleep.
-She was kept tossing and turning.
-When she was just about to entering the subconscious stage, the ezan heard from the minarets.
+She kept tossing and turning.
+When she was just about to finally enter the subconscious stage of sleep, the ezan called out from the minarets.
 She decided to get up and made a cup of tea.

 Maya was getting ready when Cansu came out of her room.